Dearborn Institutional Review Board

 About IRB Dearborn

-IRB-Dearborn is authorized and organized to review any and all types of research in which human subjects are involved, including projects that are not subject to federal oversight.
+IRB-Dearborn is authorized to review research in which human subjects are involved, including projects that are not subject to federal oversight.

-The IRB - Dearborn employs a review process in conformity with the Federal Policy for the Protection of Human Subjects (45 CFR 46) and the Federalwide Assurance (FWA) enacted between the University of Michigan and the Office for Human Research Protections (OHRP) under the Department of Health and Human Services (DHHS).
-For more information on FWAs, click here.
+The IRB - Dearborn employs a review process in conformity with the Federal Policy for the Protection of Human Subjects (45 CFR 46) and the Federalwide Assurance (FWA) enacted between the University of Michigan's Human Research Protection Program and the federal Office for Human Research Protections (OHRP).

-The authority conveyed to the IRB-Dearborn includes decisions to approve, disapprove, require modifications, monitor, suspend and terminate research projects involving human subjects.
+These regulations give IRB Dearborn the authority to approve, monitor, suspend, terminate, or disapprove any research project conducted by UM-Dearborn faculty, staff, and students.
 Under no circumstance may a decision of the IRB-Dearborn to disapprove a project be reversed by another agency of the University of Michigan.

-Whether or not your research falls under the jurisdiction of the the IRB-Dearborn and thus requires IRB approval, depends on three things:
+Whether or not your research requires IRB approval, depends on three things: